tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

   To collect Company Portal logs, follow these steps:

   1. In the Company Portal app with the badge, tap **Menu** > **Help** > **Email Support**, and then tap **Send Email & Upload logs**.
-  2. When you are prompted **Send help request with**, select one of the Email apps.
+  2. When you're prompted **Send help request with**, select one of the Email apps.
   3. An email is generated to your IT admin with an incident ID that can be provided to Microsoft product support.

 ### Managed Google Play Last Sync time  hasn't been updated in days